deepset-ai/haystack/proposals/text/4172-shaper-in-prompt-template.md

 # Alternatives

-Subclassing specialiced PromptNodes like QuestionAnsweringPromptNode, which would have the shapers already defined.
+Sub-classing specialized PromptNodes like QuestionAnsweringPromptNode, which would have the shapers already defined.
 This would make it easier to use, but it would be harder to iterate quickly on prompts, be less flexible and sharing is difficult.
-Also we get

-The same is true for subclassing PromptTemplate like QuestionAnsweringPromptTemplate.
-This would make it easier to use, but it would be harder to iterate quickly on prompts, be less flexible and sharing is difficult.
+The same is true for sub-classing PromptTemplate like QuestionAnsweringPromptTemplate.
+Both sub-classing approaches would make it easier to use, but it would be harder to iterate quickly on prompts, be less flexible and sharing is difficult.

 Having `input_shapers` in the same way as `output_shapers` in the PromptTemplate.
 This would make it harder for users to get started as they would need to understand Shapers and which functions are relevant for input shaping.
 # Adoption strategy